By Hanatu Kabbah

 - District Appeals Court: Does not have original jurisdiction.
 (A summons cannot be initiated in this court).
 A Magistrate sits as the Chairman in the District Appeals Court.
 Two Customary Law Officers are assigned to the court to advice the Chairman.
 However, the Chairman is not bound by the advice proffered by these Customary Law Officers and may even dispense with these assessors if the matter before the Court does not pertain to Customary Law.

 - Local Court: Has jurisdiction exclusively in matters that arise within their geographical area.
 Local courts cannot hear cases where the government or a company is a party.
 This is because neither is considered native.
+The Local Courts Act 2011 governs the constitution, administration and jurisdiction of local courts.
+It is an Act to “provide for the establishment and operation of Local courts, the administration of justice in the provinces and other related matters.”

 There are cases where the matter goes straight from the High Court to the Supreme Court.
 This “Leap Frog Approach” occurs in situations where a matter touches or concerns the Constitution.